 6. In the table below the Google organic search traffic graph, go through the pages and identify which ones have dropped in position under the “Organic Google Search average position” column.

 For example, let’s take a look at the Google Analytics Demo store.
-As you can see below, even the first page in the table has dropped in clicks, impressions, and average position.
+As you can see below, even the first page in the table has dropped in clicks, impressions, and active users.

 What this means is that there’s an opportunity to review your SEO practices on the page and improve these metrics.
 You can go through an on-page and technical SEO checklist and review whether you’ve optimized content with keywords, compressed visuals, ensured optimal speeds, and more.